REA Consumer Advice.

 To comply with the new REA Act 2012, all licensed real estate agents are required to have a written in-house complaints and dispute resolution procedure.
 That procedure is set out below.

 You do not have to use our complaints and resolution procedures.
-You may make a complaint directly to the Real Estate Agents Authority at any time.
-You can make a complaint to the Real Estate Agents Authority even if you choose to also use our procedures.
+You may make a complaint directly to the Real Estate Authority at any time.
+You can make a complaint to the Real Estate Authority even if you choose to also use our procedures.

 In-House Complaints and Dispute Resolution Procedures